Created; 19/03/2016, Changed 10/07/2025 - 09/07/2025

 2.5mV x 10 the model. different scaling

-As before the circuit is not working at this scale we can now see that the transistors do not switch on and charge the capacitors although there is adequate base current for this to happen.
-There is not adequate emitter or collector currents.
-I do not think the model operates correctly with some of the transistor currents below what is specified in the data sheet.
-Specifically operate below collector, emitter currents and the specified hfe values given data sheet.
+As before, the circuit is not working at this scale; we can now see that the transistors do not switch on and charge the capacitors, although there is adequate base current for this to happen.
+There are no adequate emitter or collector currents.
+I do not think the model operates correctly with some of the transistor currents below what is specified in the datasheet.
+Specifically operate below the collector, emitter currents and the specified hfe values given data sheet.

 -----------------------------------------------------------------

-The Tina modeller shows function where the SiMetrix does not but gives a warning.
-The models are use different for the transistors and but also the Tina-TI is not limited in capacity and both points are significant.
-These transistors operate at particularly low current and very flat gain characteristic, are low noise and low leakage current but the saturation voltage is not good and is not specified at low current.
+This model uses different transistors, but also, the Tina-TI is not limited in capacity, and both points are significant.
+These transistors operate at particularly low currents and have very flat gain characteristics, are low noise and low leakage current, but the saturation voltage is not good and is not specified at low currents.

-These alternative transistors BC849 and BC859 have specified gain to a lower current but do not have a good and specified saturation voltage at low current by comparison.
-So there is limited some value in putting them in the model.
-It is a just to see what happens step - which can be very enlightening.
+These alternative transistors BC848 and BC858 have a specified gain at a lower current, but do not have a good and specified saturation voltage at low current by comparison.
+So there is limited value in putting them in the model.
+I wanted to see what happens; it could be enlightening, and it turned out that those small signal transistors work well, turn out to be a better solution.

 Input +-2.5mV x10. |

-the smooth transition in polarity due to the nature anticipated of the
+The large square wave is the feedback.
+Looks clean, which is what I expected of the smooth transition in polarity due to the nature anticipated of the transistor circuit.

 Input +-2.5mV x10 Triangle wave input shows the linear region.